mooinglemur/zsmkit/README.md

 The minimum Commander X16 ROM release supported is R44.

 This is **ZSMKit v2**.
-If you're looking for the legacy version, check out the [v1 branch](https://github.com/mooinglemur/zsmkit/tree/v1).
+If you're looking for the legacy version which supports streaming from disk, check out the [v1 branch](https://github.com/mooinglemur/zsmkit/tree/v1).

 ## Overview